 Season 6 ends tonight and thus so does Lost as a whole, as you might have heard.
 Its finale airs at 9 p.m.
 EST on ABC, following a two-hour series retrospective at 7, and runs until 11:30; then, after the local news, the one-hour Jimmy Kimmel Live: Aloha to 'Lost' comes on at 12:05 a.m with cast members and creative staff.

-I have the world's best mom.
-Yeah, I'm aware that darned near everybody says they did or do, but if you ask around people in the know will confirm this claim to be true.
+I have the world's best mother.
+Yeah, I'm aware that lots of folks say they did or do, but if you ask around people in the know will confirm this claim to be true.

 Our family grows and gathers awesome moms.
 While I don't see my stepmother enough, she's a keeper.
-My cousins have beautiful, brilliant children, as much a test-ament to their parenting as the genetic jackpot; so does, mind-blowingly, my little sister — two girls, who each look amazingly like she did at their ages in different ways, and one boy, who's the spitting image of his Uncle Brian way back when.
+My cousins have beautiful, brilliant children, a testament as much to their parenting as to genetic jackpot; so does, mind-blowingly, my little sister — two girls, who each look amazingly like she did at their ages in different ways, and one boy, who's the spitting image of his Uncle Brian way back when.
 And of course there's my mother's mother, great-grandmom to eight kids (one heading to college this year) and still a lady I enjoy talking to.
 No lie.

 Photo © 2010 and courtesy McDonald's.